 And that’s precisely why you need a podcast hosting service.

 These companies specialize in storing and delivering large media files.
-They are made specifically for podcasters and have specialized tools to handle media files.
+They are made specifically for podcasters and have specialized tools to handle this use case.

 You also get support from folks who are specialists in the industry.
 This makes a huge difference in the long run.

-Podbean is the best podcast hosting service provider on the market.
-They offer unlimited podcast hosting plans with unlimited bandwidth.
+PodBean is the best podcast hosting service provider on the market.
+They offer unlimited podcast hosting plans with unmetered bandwidth.

-It also includes beautiful design tools to host your website with customizable themes.
-You can also easily embed the Podbean podcast player directly into your WordPress posts and pages.
+The hosting service includes beautiful design tools to host your website with customizable themes.
+You can also easily embed the PodBean podcast player directly into your WordPress posts and pages.

-Aside from that, they also have podcast promotion tools which automatically submit your episodes to all top podcast directories.
-This allows your audience to use their preferred tools to listen and download podcasts.
+Aside from that, they also have podcast promotion tools that automatically submit your episodes to all top podcast directories, like Spotify and Apple Podcasts.
+This allows your audience to use their preferred tools to listen to and download podcasts.

-Podbean also offers an advertising marketplace which provides opportunities for podcasters to monetize their content.
-They also have a huge community of podcasters already using Podbean as their podcasting platform.
+PodBean also offers an advertising marketplace that provides opportunities for podcasters to monetize their content.
+They also have a huge community of podcasters already using PodBean as their podcasting platform.

-Pricing: Free Plan with limited storage, paid plans starting from $9/month with unlimited storage.
+Pricing: Free plan with limited storage.
+Paid plans start from $9/month with unlimited storage.

-BuzzSprout is one of the easiest to use podcasting hosting provider for beginners.
-They have been in the business since 2009 and has built a strong community of podcasters which includes some of the top podcasters around.
+Buzzsprout is one of the easiest-to-use podcasting hosting providers for beginners.
+They have been in the business since 2009 and have built a strong community of podcasters, which includes some of the top podcasters around.

-If you are just getting started, then you’ll find it to be incredibly easy to use.
-Just upload your media file and it automatically takes care of the rest.
+If you are just getting started, then you will find it to be incredibly easy to use.
+Just upload your media file, and Buzzsprout automatically takes care of the rest.

 Their embeddable podcast player looks great and works well on all screen sizes.
 It shows the cover art, social sharing buttons, forward and backward skip controls, and more.

-Pricing: Limited free plan for 90 days.
-Paid plans start at $12/month for 3 hours upload.
+Pricing: Limited free plan hosts each episode for 90 days, up to 2 hours each month.
+Paid plans start at $12/month for 3 hours of upload each month.